- Home

 - The recipient makes contact with the donor themselves before contacting the transplant hospital.

-If more people respond to the call, the hospital, in consultation with the recipient and donors, determines who will be examined further first.
+Do more people respond to the call?
+Then the hospital, in consultation with the recipient and donors, determines who will be examined further first.

 Exchanging with another couple: cross-over